arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

           application/json:
             schema:
               description: |
-                A JSON representation of an array of document updates as objects.
+                An array of partial documents representing the desired updates.
                 Each element has to contain a `_key` attribute.
+The existing documents with matching document keys are updated.
               type: array
               items:
                 type: object